 The content of the Title can have a direct impact on which search terms or keywords the given web page will rank for in the search engines.
 Better constructed Titles can result in better rankings (Top 10 vs. 41 – 50) and more visitors to your website.
 This aligns with a key goal of Search Engine Optimization (SEO).

-Well written Titles and Descriptions can get people to click through to your site regardless of the location in the SERPs.
-A page with a well written and engaging meta description ranked at number 7 or 8 can potentially get more clicks that the page ranked number 2.
+- Well written Titles and Descriptions can get people to click through to your site regardless of the location in the SERPs.

 According to Search Engine Journal: